Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-grid-responsive-4-column-blocks.md

 </div>
 ```

-As you can see, I choose a double wrapper, the top div will be our container and the inner one will be the actual grid.
+As you can see, I choose a double wrapper, the top div will be our container, and the inner one will be the actual grid.

 Let's add some basic styles for the containers first.